skelterjohn/prevmtable/README.md

 Because not having enough VMs is preventable.

-Prevmtable manages a pool of preemptible VMs across zones.
-The VMs are created from a provided template, and prevmtable will balance them across zones.
+Prevmtable manages a pool of preemptible Google Compute Engine (GCE) VMs across zones.
+The VMs are created from a provided template, and prevmtable will balance them (round-robin style) across zones.

-If a zone's preemtible machines are exhausted, prevmtable will load all the VMs up in the other zones.
+If a zone's preemtible machines are exhausted, prevmtable will leave that zone alone for a set amount of time, and create new VMs in the remaining zones in the meantime.

+Prevmtable is effectively stateless.
+If it goes down, you can bring it up and it will continue on as before.
+The only loss is that VMs killed while prevmtable was not running will not be reported.

 ##configuration##